 8. Go Caving

-How about exploring the underground world of the Brecon Beacons?
+How about exploring the underground world of Bannau Brycheiniog?
 Providers such as Parkwood Outdoors offer guided caving tours where you can squeeze in, around and under the vast network of cave systems.

 If you would prefer something a little more relaxed, then instead pay a visit to Dan yr Ogof National Showcaves Centre.
 Here the large caves have pathways and lights to lead you around this incredible underground world.
 The vast caves at Dan yr Ogof have won multiple tourism awards and you can even get married there, if that’s what you’re into!